 In 1972 a Columbus, Ohio physician, Dr. Philip K. Wood, who devoted his career to the treatment and rehabilitation of people with disabilities, was aware of the talent, capabilities, determination, and courage of the disabled.
 This physician established Ms. Wheelchair America as a forum for the promotion of the achievements, as well as the needs, of people who are wheelchair mobile.
 There are events currently held in approximately 30 states throughout the US.
 These non-profit programs are staffed and coordinated by volunteers throughout the country dedicated to increasing public awareness so that all of its citizens will be able to lead productive and meaningful lives.
 The Ms. Wheelchair Kansas program was started in 2004 and held its first annual event in 2005.
-MWKS has had nine titleholders since its creation in 2004.
+MWKS has had sixteen titleholders since its creation in 2004.
 Ms. Wheelchair Kansas was officially incorporated in 2015.
 A new addition to the organization was also created in 2015... the Little Miss Wheelchair Kansas program.

 The Ms. Wheelchair Kansas program will annually select one woman, who is wheelchair mobile, that will successfully advocate, educate, and empower all people on a state level.